Introduction

 Differences with other software

-It is better for a new user to know the differences between BLUPF90 programs and other software which you are familiar with.
-We briefly introduce the differences for your understanding.
+It is helpful for new users to understand how BLUPF90 programs differ from other software they may be familiar with.
+We briefly introduce these differences for your understanding.

 General differences